Fernando Lopez: Second and third term (1965–1972)

-In 1965, Lopez ran with Ferdinand Marcos and won as vice-president.
-He was re-elected in 1969, making him, to date the only vice-president to serve two non-consecutive terms, two different presidents and from different parties.
+In 1965, Lopez ran with Ferdinand Marcos and won as vice president.
+He was re-elected in 1969, making him to date the only vice president to serve two non-consecutive terms, with two different presidents and from different parties.
 By the time martial law was declared in 1972, the Lopez family fell out of Marcos' favor and was targeted by the regime because of their denunciations of Marcos.
-The position of vice-president was abolished, and the Lopez family was stripped of most of its political and economic assets.
+The office of vice president was abolished, and the Lopez family was stripped of most of its political and economic assets.

 Later life and death

 After the removal of Marcos from power as a result of the People Power Revolution of 1986, Lopez became chairman of FHL Investment Corporation and vice-chairman of First Philippine Holdings Corporation.

-He died on May 26, 1993, a month after his 89th birthday leaving his wife Mariquit Javellana with whom he had six children: Yolanda, Fernando, Jr. (Junjie), Alberto (Albertito), Emmanuele, Benito and Mita.
-He was also the longest living vice president until he was surpassed by Teofisto Guingona Jr. in 2017.
+He died on May 26, 1993, a month after his 89th birthday, leaving behind his wife Mariquit Javellana with whom he had six children: Yolanda, Fernando Jr. (Junjie), Alberto (Albertito), Emmanuele, Benito and Mita.
+He was the longest living vice president until he was surpassed by Teofisto Guingona Jr. in 2017.